-The financial statements of Westhampton Beach Union Free School District (the "District") have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to governmental units.
-Those principles are prescribed by the Governmental Accounting Standards Board (GASB), which is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
+The financial statements of South Huntington Union Free School District (the "District") have been prepared in conformity with generally accepted accounting principles ("GAAP") as applied to governmental units.
+Those principles are prescribed by the Governmental Accounting Standards Board ("GASB"), which is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-Certain significant accounting principles and policies utilized by the District are described below:
+Significant accounting principles and policies utilized by the District are described as follows: